RH Batsman, Legbreak Bowler

 He burst to life in 2009 with his first ODI century, 105 against England in Southampton, and another century came against Pakistan at home.
 He was awarded player of the match in a successful 2008/09 Sheffield Shield final against Queensland, scoring 135 in the first innings.

-He was also a part of Victoria’s 2015/16, 2016/17 and 2018/19 Sheffield Shield championship winning teams and he was also named Domestic player of the year for the 2016/17 season, a season in which he topped the leading run scorer’s table in the Matador One Day cup.
+He was also a part of Victoria’s 2015/16, 2016/17 and 2018/19 Sheffield Shield championship winning teams and named Domestic player of the year for the 2016/17 season, a season in which he topped the leading run scorer’s table in the Matador One Day Cup.

 Cameron was a member of the Melbourne Renegades team which won the BBL8 title.